mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 A few observations
 - There must be a "mechanism" through which discrimination would happen, e.g. a bigoted assessor who sits on the promotion panel or an unconscious bias in all assessors
 - Because we assume that the only other factors linked to ethnicity that influence promotions is B, what remains is discrimination; the actual mechanism actually doesn't matter so we call discrimination the "direct effect"
 - No arrows point into ethnic category because it's assumed to be a genetic trait not influenced by the employee's environment
 - However, it helps to formulate the business question *as if* ethnic category could be manipulated - what happens to a non-BAME employee's chances of promotions if they became BAME?
-- One can further ask - if they became a BAME employee **but** their inital choice of business unit remains the same, what would their chances of promotions be?
+- One can further ask - if they became a BAME employee **but** their initial choice of business unit remains the same, what would their chances of promotions be?

 To rephrase the last bullet: swapping E to BAME changes the distribution of B, but to identify a possible direct effect, we keep B the same and we ask if there remains any change in promotion outcomes.